Sandspeare/othread/README.md

 # Othread Obfuscator

 Othread is an obfuscation tool based on LLVM, which can perfectly realize the obfuscation of C/C++ code under the Windows platform of x86 architecture.
+Othread is now public in IEEE TDSC.

 ## 0x01 Principle